keystonejs/keystone/packages/testing/README.md

 # Testing

-This package provides tools to help you test your Keystone system.
+This exports of this package have been moved to `@keystone-next/keystone`